digital-botanical-gardens-initiative/dendron-dbgi/vault/open-notebook.dbgi.pmallard.2024.02.29.md

 This block tells NGINX to proxy all requests to the /ws location to the backend server.
 It also sets the Upgrade and Connection headers to upgrade the connection to a WebSocket connection.

+Strangely enough this blocked the cookies (on Firefox)

 ## Todo tomorrow, one day ... or never